About the Project

 Phase separation is a familiar concept in the physical sciences, ranging from the common observation of water and oil demixing, to its use to create advanced materials for food, energy and photonic applications.
-In cellular biology, intracellular phase separation has garnered much attention recently as a means to organise intracellular solutions through the formation of droplet-like sub-compartments.
+In cellular biology, intracellular phase separation has now garnered much attention as a means to organize intracellular solutions through the formation of droplet-like sub-compartments .
 Examples of such droplet compartments include the stress granules and P-bodies.

-Key to this project is that these droplets interact with membranes, and as a result, the droplets and the membranes can mutually remodel their shapes and morphologies.
-For example, during autophagy, membrane sheets remodel into double-membrane organelles called autophagosomes.
-Autophagosomes can selectively isolate cargoes for elimination, including harmful cytosolic droplets.
-In fact, numerous physiological processes have been identified with similar membrane morphologies, suggesting that these droplet-membrane interactions are a general cellular mechanism.
+Key to this project is the recent recognition that these droplets interact with biological membranes inside cells, and as a result, the droplets and the membranes can mutually remodel their shapes and morphologies .
+For example, such interplay has been demonstrated during autophagy [3,4].
+Here, membrane sheets remodel into double-membrane organelles called autophagosomes, and they can selectively isolate cargoes for elimination, including harmful cytosolic droplets.
+Excitingly, a growing number of physiological processes can be identified with similar membrane morphologies, suggesting that these droplet-membrane interactions are a general cellular mechanism.

 Training & Skills

 The student will work at an exciting interface between physics, chemistry and biology, and will be rigorously trained in computational biophysics methods, covering both atomistic molecular dynamics simulations and continuum modelling methods.
 The student will have access to High Performance Computing facilities at Durham and Newcastle.

 The student will also collaborate and interact actively with the experimental partners in Germany.
 Furthermore, to achieve our long-term strategic vision, our groups have developed a broad network of collaborators in Japan, Norway, Germany, France, UK and USA.
 The student will have access to this network.